OpenBankingUK/OBL-ModelBank-Integration/README.md

 # Introduction

-The Ozone implementation of the OBL Model Bank Sandbox provides one or more fully functional Model Banks designed to simulate a real-world Open Banking environment.
+The OBL Model Bank provides provides one or more fully functional Model Banks designed to simulate a real-world Open Banking environment.
 Each Model Bank includes:
 * A complete suite of API components (e.g. Authorization Server, Resource Server, etc.) that fully conform to the Open Banking Read/Write Standard and replicate the behaviour of production APIs.
 * Synthetic test data, including example users, credentials, accounts, transactions, and more — all designed to support safe, realistic testing without involving any real customer information.

 # Current Version

-Current version of the OBL Model Bank Sandbox is:
+Current version of the OBL Model Bank is:
 * 2025.17

 Currently Supported version of Open Banking Read/Write Standard is: